electric-eloquence/fepper/README.md

 ### <a id="html-scraper"></a>HTML Scraper

-Fepper can scrape and import Mustache and JSON from the HTML of any valid web page.
-A common use-case is to scrape pages from a backend populated with CMS content in order to auto-generate data, and to replicate the CMS's HTML structure.
+Fepper can scrape and import the HTML of any valid web page into a reusable pattern.
+A common use-case is to scrape pages from a backend populated with CMS content in order to auto-generate data files, and to replicate the CMS's HTML structure.
 To open the Scraper, click Scrape in the Fepper UI, and then click HTML Scraper.
 Enter the URL of the page you wish to scrape.
 Then, enter the CSS selector you wish to target (prepended with "#" for IDs and "." for classes).